MAD32 EV Mini Oled Edition for EVs on ESP32

 • No UART wiring required (100% wireless)

-• Receives data via Bluetooth BLE
+• Receives telemetry data via Bluetooth BLE

-OFF Mode
+VESC OFF Mode

 VESC Functionality Disabled